Stampin’ Up! Wildlife Wonder for the Inkin’ Krew Blog Hop

 Cardstock Cuts for this project:

-• Misty Moonlight – 5-1/2″ x 8-1/2″ card base scored at 2-1/8″ and 4-1/4″
+• Old Olive – 5-1/2″ x 8-1/2″ card base scored at 4-1/4″

 Stampin’ Up! products used in this project:

-Good morning!
-Welcome to the February Inkin’ Krew Team Blog Hop!
-The theme for this month’s hop is “Celebrate Spring” and I used the sweet Stampin’ Up!
-Best Butterflies bundle to make a simple fun fold Birthday card.
-You can find the supplies I used at the bottom of my post along with the sizes of cardstock used.
+Good Morning!
+Welcome to the March Inkin’ Krew Team Blog Hop!
+The theme for this month’s hop is “Celebrate Spring” and I used the fun Stampin’ Up!
+Trucking Along bundle with the Meandering Meadows 6″ x 6″ designer series paper to celebrate celebrate spring with a drive in the countryside to pick up garden flowers.
+You can find the supplies I used along with card stock cuts at the bottom of my post.

 If you get lost along the way, here are the participants for the hop:

-Current Host Code: FWMXBD76
+Current Host Code: XR9HAEK4

 Akiko